OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_SSL_TLS_Ciphers_Insufficient_Transport_Layer_Protection.md

 #### Mixed Active Content

 Mixed active content is when active resources (such as scripts to CSS) are loaded over unencrypted HTTP and included into a secure (HTTPS) page.
-This is dangerous because it would allow an attacker to modify these files (as they are sent unencrypted), which could allow them to execute arbitrary code JavaScript in the page.
+This is dangerous because it would allow an attacker to modify these files (as they are sent unencrypted), which could allow them to execute arbitrary code (JavaScript or styles) in the page.
 Passive content (such as images) loaded over an insecure connection can also leak information or allow an attacker to deface the page, although it is less likely to lead to a full compromise.

 Note that modern browsers will block active content being loaded from insecure sources into secure pages.

-#### Redirecting From HTTP to HTTPS
+#### Redirecting from HTTP to HTTPS

 Many sites will accept connections over unencrypted HTTP, and then immediately redirect the user to the secure (HTTPS) version of the site with a `301 Moved Permanently` redirect and then setting the `Strict-Transport-Security` header to instruct the browser to always use HTTPS in future.

-However, this if an attacker is able to intercept this initial request, they could redirect the user to a malicious site, or use a tool such as [sslstrip](https://github.com/moxie0/sslstrip) to intercept subsequent requests.
+However, if an attacker is able to intercept this initial request, they could redirect the user to a malicious site, or use a tool such as [sslstrip](https://github.com/moxie0/sslstrip) to intercept subsequent requests.

 In order to defend against this type of attack, the site must use be added to the [preload list](https://hstspreload.org).